JanSetunsky/kubernetes-universal/readme.md

 ## The lifecycle of an application build

+### Plugins

+#### Jenkins

+Jenkins offers many plugins that can be connected to extend the functionality of the platform.
+Plugins allow users to customize Jenkins to their needs and integrate it with other tools and services.

+##### Pipeline
+Plugin for pipeline as code support, allows users to define and develop a pipeline as part of a configuration file in the repository.

+##### Git
+Git: a plugin for integration with Git repositories, allowing users to create Jenkins jobs that run processes whenever a change is made to a Git repository.

+##### Docker
+Docker: Docker integration plugin, allows users to create and run Docker containers as part of Jenkins jobs.

+##### Slack
+Slack Notification: plugin allows users to send notifications to Slack as part of Jenkins jobs.

+##### GitHub
+GitHub: a plugin to integrate with GitHub, allows users to create Jenkins jobs that run processes whenever a change is made to a GitHub repository.

+##### Email
+Email Extension: a plugin for extending email notification functionality in Jenkins, allowing users to customize the format and content of email messages.

+##### LDAP
+LDAP: LDAP integration plugin, allows users to log into Jenkins using existing LDAP accounts.

+##### Ansible
+Ansible: Ansible integration plugin, allows users to run Ansible playbooks as part of Jenkins jobs.

 ### Environment configuration file

 First of all, we need to fill in a configuration file that represents the local or shared